Clusters and workloads for Azure Kubernetes Service on Azure Stack HCI

 - Taints and tolerations work together to ensure that pods are not scheduled onto nodes unintentionally.
 A node can be "tainted" so as to not accept pods that do not explicitly tolerate its taint through a "toleration" in the pod spec.

-In this topic, you learned about the cluster architecture of AKS on Azure Stack HCI and the workload cluster components.
-To learn more about AKS on Azure Stack HCI concepts, see the following topics:
+In this article, you learned about the cluster architecture of AKS on Azure Stack HCI and the workload cluster components.
+To learn more about AKS on Azure Stack HCI concepts, see the following articles: